Best Baklava in Istanbul: Top 10 Baklava Shops

 Hafız Mustafa 1864 has been making baklava for over 150 years, and its counters run wider than most shops on this list: lokum, cakes, halva, milky puddings, and künefe sit alongside the baklava.
 If you want traditional Ottoman and Turkish desserts under one roof, this is the stop.

-The main branch is in Sirkeci.
-There are also branches at Taksim Square and on Divanyolu, the latter a few minutes on foot from most Sultanahmet hotels.
+The historic main branch is in Sirkeci, and there are now more than a dozen branches around the city, including Taksim Square and Divanyolu, the latter a few minutes on foot from most Sultanahmet hotels.

 One practical note.
 Baklava has a short shelf life, so it travels poorly.
 Lokum lasts far longer, which makes it the better box to carry home, and the lokum here is some of the best in the city.
 Our guide to the best Turkish delight in Istanbul covers what to look for.